Covering the issues that will impact veterans and their families.

 For advocacy or government affairs inquires please reach out at contact@vetsknowthefacts.com.

-The Preserving Lawful Utilization of Services for Veterans (PLUS) Act of 2023 (HR 1822) strengthens and builds on previous Congressional efforts in this space while protecting the rights of the veterans to choose a government, non-government, or private provider to assist them with their claim and protects lawful businesses in the United States that are providing consulting services.
-It’s a bi-partisan effort by three-star general Congressman Jack Bergman (R-MN), House Veterans Affairs Committee and Congressman Lou Correa (D-CA), House Judiciary Committee.
+• The Certified Help Options in Claims Expertise (CHOICE) for Veterans Act of 2023 (HR 3132) strengthens and builds on previous Congressional efforts in this space while protecting the rights of the veterans to choose a government, non-government, or private provider to assist them with their claim and protects lawful businesses in the United States that are providing consulting services.
+It’s an effort by three-star general Congressman Jack Bergman (R-MN).

-PLUS was introduced by three-star General, Representative Jack Bergman in April 2023.
+• CHOICE was introduced by three-star General, Representative Jack Bergman in May 2025.

-Join our grassroots movement and urge your Congressman or woman to co-sponsor PLUS by sending an email.
+• Join our grassroots movement and urge your Congressman or woman to co-sponsor CHOICE by sending an email.

 The GUARD Act